 An increase in the number of days above 25°C is expected, particularly in northern locations.

-If these changes occur, they may affect thermal comfort and the demand for cooling inside homes.
+These changes will affect thermal comfort and increase the demand for cooling inside homes.
 If there is also an associated rise in humidity, there may potentially be an increase in mould and fungi growth that could in turn result in a rise in health issues.

 The Ministry for the Environment also gives projections for likely future changes in rainfall, and in some areas this will be considerable.
 Hokitika is expected to see an increase in average winter rainfall of 21% by 2090; for Queenstown, the average winter rainfall is expected to increase by 29%.

 Rainfall is expected to increase in southern and western areas (Taranaki, Manawatu-Wanganui, West Coast, Otago and Southland) and decrease in northern and eastern areas (Hawke’s Bay, Gisborne, eastern Marlborough and eastern Canterbury).
 This means that the difference between current rainfall levels between east and western areas will increase.

 Extreme rainfall is expected to become more common, particularly in the south and west.
 This will put more pressure on stormwater and sewer systems and on roof drainage.
 The risk of flooding could increase, and properties in low-lying areas are likely to be at risk.